 Bavaria's first club distributes its cannabis crop... from Saxony

-For the first time, a Bavarian cannabis cultivation association has legally distributed cannabis to its members, marking a symbolic step forward in one of Germany's most restrictive regions.
+For the first time, a Bavarian cannabis cultivation association has legally distributed Cannabis to its members, marking a symbolic step forward in one of Germany's most restrictive regions.

 Although legal under cannabis law, to date, cultural associations have been confronted with a number of challenges.’significant administrative hurdles in Bavaria.
 The recent distribution, verified and supervised by state authorities, may well mark a turning point. in regulated access to this substance in the region.